Cystitis Medicines UK: Nitrofurantoin and Trimethoprim Explained

 - Does not contain penicillin — safe for penicillin-allergic patients

-- Avoid in early pregnancy — interferes with folate metabolism
+- Avoid in first trimester of pregnancy (interferes with folate metabolism)

 - Those allergic to trimethoprim